-You may call it shag or you may call it a graduated (stepped) haircut.
-Whatever you call it, graduated haircuts work virtually for every hair quality, length or hair structure.
+You may call it a shag haircut or a graduated bob (sometimes even a stepped or stacked haircut), but one thing’s for sure: this is a stunning look.
+Whatever you call it, graduated haircuts work virtually for every hair quality, length, or hair structure.
 However, you must pay attention to some details.
-If you have very thin hair you should be careful not to thin out the ends of your hair too much.
+If you have very fine hair, you should be careful not to thin out the ends too much.
 In a good haircut, your stylist must create optically pleasing transitions between the different lengths of hair.
-Otherwise, the hair style will quickly look scraggy.
+Otherwise, the hairstyle will quickly look too lean.

-- Highlights or streaks emphasise the look of a graduated or stepped haircut.
-The hair style looks especially beautiful when the hair is streaked in two or three different shades
+- Hair highlights or streaks emphasize the look of a graduated bob or stepped haircut.
+The hairstyle looks especially beautiful when the hair is streaked in two or three different shades.

-- Hair styles based on graduated cuts may well look a little disorganised.
-Work styling crème, gel or wax through the dry hair to emphasise the stepped nature of the haircut
+- Hairstyles based on graduated cuts can look a little disorganized if not styled correctly!
+Work hair mousse, gel, or wax through dry hair to emphasize the stepped or layered nature of the haircut.

-- It is usually unnecessary to style graduated haircuts for short and medium-length hair using a round brush.
+- It is usually unnecessary to style graduated bob hairstyles for short and medium-length hair using a round brush.
 Instead, a flat paddle brush ideally suits this purpose.
 Blow-dry your hair against the grain and then first to one side and then to the other.
-Finally you should blow-dry your hair to the front and then to the back.
-Using this method, the hair gains great volume and shine while staying smooth and straight
+Finally, you should blow-dry your hair to the front and then to the back.
+Using this method, the hair gains loads of volume and shine while staying smooth and straight.

-- If you have thick hair you should ask your hair stylist about the point cut technique.
-In this method, larger gaps are cut into strands of hair using ridged scissors.
-This creates overall softer contours and the haircut appears less compact
+- If you have thicker hair, you should ask your hairstylist about the point cut technique.
+With this method, larger gaps are cut into strands of hair using ridged scissors.
+This creates overall softer contours and the haircut appears less compact.